 - “Party atmosphere”

 - “No more than X years of experience”

 - “Junior” or “Senior” except as part of a job title

 Also, remember to use inclusive language for disabled workers.
-For example, instead of saying “must be able to lift 50 pounds,” say “moves equipment weight 50 pounds.”
+For example, instead of saying, “must be able to lift 50 pounds,” say, “moves equipment weighing 50 pounds or more.”

 5. Make sure your job description includes salary, benefits, or other compensation